 • Push against the floor to extend his legs and begin to propel forward

 When a child misses some of the steps, the jump looks awkward, maybe even painful.
 Some children will land with straight legs, while others attempt to push off the floor and propel forward with straight legs.
-Through trial and error, they begin to recognize the steps needed for a successful jump and adjust.
+Through trial and error, they begin to piece together the steps needed for a successful jump, and they make appropriate adjustments.
+The more precise these movements, the more successful the action.
+This is temporal awareness in movement.

-A child masters a skip by first mastering a gallop, which is actually half of a skip.
-Very specific steps must happen in order to gallop across a room.
-The gallop starts with a step and a hop, and continues that pattern always leading with the same foot.
+Skipping is another example that starts by first mastering a gallop, which is half of a skip.
+Very specific steps must happen to gallop across a room.
+The gallop starts with a step and a hop and continues that pattern, always leading with the same foot.
+Once galloping is mastered, skipping comes with the same step-hop pattern, but now with alternating feet.

-Temporal awareness is usually something we develop naturally, behind the scenes while in big body play.
-The more we move our bodies, the more it is developed and strengthened.
-More often than not, children will continue to develop these skills through their natural play-based development.
-However, the two-dimensional world of paper or screen can limit the development of these skills.
+However, the two-dimensional world of a screen can limit the development of these skills.
 The more time spent in sedentary activities, the more likely an issue will arise.
 Keeping kids moving will encourage the development of these crucial skills, and purposeful play can help remediate deficiencies.

-Activities and Games to improve Temporal Awareness
+Activities and Games to Improve Temporal Awareness

 Rhythm games are a great way to develop temporal awareness, whether they are clapping patterns, stomping patterns, verbal patterns, or jumping patterns.